JELCRAWFORD/docs/docs/docs/walkthrough/phase-1/nightscout-setup.md

 You probably somehow got a future-dated treatment.

+*Note - the above problem is related totreatments.
+Temporary Targets intentionally scheduled for the near future should not produce the above behaviour.
+The fix below, however, will necessitate resubmitting any future dated temporary targets that you may have had scheduled.

 **To resolve:**
 * Go into Nightscout under "Settings" and "Admin tools" and delete any future-dated treatments (press the "remove treatments in the future" button).